-UK medical advisor: COVID cases could rise exponentially
+UK science advisers warn public on COVID-19 rates

 Chief Medical Officer Chris Whitty told the public on Monday that rates are going in the “wrong direction” amid expectations the government is preparing to announce new measures to control the pandemic.

-He says “we have in a very bad sense, literally turned a corner,” after weeks of increasing infection rates.
+“We have in a very bad sense, literally turned a corner,” after weeks of increasing infection rates.

+Whitty said that if nothing is done, new infections will rise to 49,000 a day by mid-October.
+Hospitalizations are also doubling in seven to eight days — leading to more deaths.

+There was also no indication that the virus had lessened in severity, he said.
+“We see no evidence that this is true.”

 Prime Minister Boris Johnson huddled with ministers over the weekend to discuss how the government will respond to the recent rise in cases, which has pushed infection rates to levels last seen in May.
 Later this week the government is expected to announce a slate of short-term restrictions that will act as a “circuit breaker” to slow the spread of the disease.